 Links to Expressions

 There are plenty of websites out there that offer great expression formulas for effects such as bounce, inertia, and swing.
 You can always check out the Help File of After Effects and their website for more information.
 Below are a few other websites that offer free expressions.

 Join Our Creative Community

 Access the best video tips, design hacks, and deals straight to your inbox.

 We hope you have enjoyed this After Effect basic training series.
 Remember, practice makes perfect, so experiment and find out what works best for you.
 And if you’re ready to start creating in AE, check out our After Effects Guide.
-Or check out our library of customizable, royalty-free After Effects templates.
+Or check out our library of customizable, After Effects templates.